 "Did you have mustard and relish?
 It's really good!"
 He didn't wait for an answer before refocusing on his hot dog and taking a big bite.

 "I got you an apple, too, and some milk to drink."
-Edward pulled them out and set them on the hood of the car.
+Edward pulled them out and set them on top of the bag on the hood of the car.

 Alexander worked the big bite into his cheeks.
 "Can I put mustard on the apple?"

 "Uh . . .
 I guess if you want.
 Humans don't.
 The flavors might not go well together.

 Alexander chewed feverishly at his hot dog until he managed to swallow his bite, then bit into the apple.
 His face screwed up in discontent and he shook his head.
 "I don't like that."